Franklin Island (Antarctica): Exploration and naming

+Location

 Though located just 80 km north of Beaufort Island and appearing at first glance to be part of the same group, it is not usually considered to be part of the Ross Archipelago.
 The island is the eroded remnant of a shield volcano that formed 4.8 +/- 2.0 million years ago, the vent of which is now submerged off the east coast.
-The island hosts a breeding colony of Adélie penguins.